The 2020 edition: our 29th!

 At the SSPH+ Lugano Summer School public health professionals, researchers and graduate students learn together through mutual exchange in a stimulating and beautiful environment.
 The SSPH+ Lugano Summer School places health, disease, and health systems thinking under one common framework of coherent concepts and practical implications.
 The focus on public health policy, economics and management combined with the diversity of students and facilitators has provided for a rich learning environment for over 2 decades so far.
 The insights gained and networks created serve as an opportunity to reduce and prevent the gap between public health theory and practice.

-We have two pricing structures; one for participants from low income countries and another for those from middle and high income countries.
+We have two pricing structures; one for participants from low and middle income countries and another for those from high income countries.
 All can benefit from early bird rates.
 Discounts are available for those enrolling in two courses and for SSPH+ students.

 Each day several printed posters will be hung for all to view at their leisure and during the morning social events.

 The courses of the SSPH+ Lugano Summer School are acknowledged by the SGPG (Schweizerische Gesellschaft der Fachärztinnen und -ärzte für Prävention und Gesundheitswesen / Società svizzera dei medici specialisti in prevenzione e salute pubblica) as an advanced training.